Negotiating Supply Chain Agreements Under the New U.S.-China Trade Sanctions

 Conducting Due Diligence, Certifying Regions of Origin, Limiting Financial Risks and Delivery Delays

-This CLE webinar will examine how counsel negotiating current supply chain agreements should address the restrictions imposed by the recent U.S.-China sanctions.
-The panel will discuss how the recently signed bill restricts imports from China's Xinjiang region affecting companies from apparel vendors to solar panel makers, new requirements imposed on defense contractors related to China, and the newest rules expanding existing end-use controls and license requirements for certain exports to China.
+This CLE webinar will examine how counsel negotiating current supply chain agreements should address the restrictions imposed by the recent U.S.-China trade law restrictions.
+The panel will focus on how the U.S. government's forced labor import ban affects companies from apparel vendors to solar panel makers; the newest rules expanding U.S. export controls targeting China; and new limits on the use of goods and services from China for U.S. Government contracts.

 Outline